justintimeforlunch/Blackjack-MCV/README.md

 # MCV-BJ

-Blackjack using the MCV design pattern
+Blackjack using the MCV design pattern.

+The main code for this project is in:

+blackjack.js